1garo/catalisa/README.md

 - I took the freedom to do some consideration about the schema validation:
     - Just the `type` field can be updated;
-- Regards `GET /account` pagination:
+- Regarding `GET /account` pagination:
     - `take` default is 20;
     - `skip` default is 0;